octopus-sensing/octopus-sensing/docs/tutorial.rst

 3- Receiving Messages over Network
 -----------------------------------
-Octopus Sensing provides an endpoint which by starting it, it listens for incoming Message requests.
+Octopus Sensing provides an endpoint that listens for incoming Message requests by starting it.
 It passes the message to the Device Coordinator to dispatch them to the devices.
 It accepts HTTP POST requests.
 The Body can be serialized in one of 'json', 'msgpack' or 'pickle'.
-This feature can be used when we have designed the overal scenario with other programming languages, or scenario is running in other software like Uniti or Matlab.
-In this cases, we should write a simple code in python taht uses Octopus Sensing for data recording and our scenario will just send triggers as a http request.
+This feature can be used when we have designed the overall scenario with other programming languages or the scenario is running in other software like Unity or Matlab.
+In this cases, we should write a simple code in python that uses Octopus Sensing for data recording and our scenario will just send triggers as an http request.

-In the server-side first of all we should create the device_coordinator and add the desired devices to it.
+On the server-side first of all, we should create the device_coordinator and add the desired devices to it.
 Then we should create an endpoint as follows, pass the DeviceCoordinator instance to it and start it.

 >>> from octopus_sensing.device_message_endpoint import DeviceMessageHTTPEndpoint
 >>> message_endpoint = DeviceMessageHTTPEndpoint(device_coordinator, port=9331)
 >>> message_endpoint.start()

-By running this code, a http server will be started which is listening on the port 9331.
+An HTTP server will be started by running this code, which is listening on port 9331.
-When it receives a trigger, it passes it to the DeviceCoordinator and DeviceCoordinator dispatch it to the all added devices.
+When it receives a trigger, it passes it to the DeviceCoordinator, and DeviceCoordinator dispatches it to all the added devices.

-In the client side if the language is python, first of all we should connect to the server by giving the address of machine and the specified port of server.
-In this example we give the address of local machine because both client and server is running on the same machine
+On the client-side, if the language is python, we should first connect to the server by giving the machine's address and the specified port of the server.
+In this example, we provide the address of the local machine because both client and server is running on the same machine

 >>> import msgpack
 >>> import http.client